Should My Dog Sleep in My Bed?

 Does my dog want to sleep with me?

-When considering a dog’s perspective, some dogs get too hot when sleeping in a bed and prefer to lie on a cool floor.
-Others like to change sleeping quarters several times a night—sleeping first on the kitchen floor, then the bathroom rug, then the sofa.
+Some dogs get too hot when sleeping in a bed and prefer to lie on a cool floor.
+Others like to change sleeping quarters several times a night, first sleeping on the kitchen floor, then the bathroom rug, then the sofa.
 Sleeping at ground level makes this easier.
 Also, some people are restless sleepers and disturb their dog’s slumber.

 Some dogs want to sleep on the bed, but not with their owners.
 They take ownership of the bed a little too seriously.
-If your dog guards the bed or guards a human family member too forcefully, his aggressive tendencies may buy him a ticket off the bed.
+If your dog guards the bed or guards a human family member too forcefully, he should not be allowed on the bed until he can demonstrate that he won’t act this way.
+Talk to your veterinarian if you are having this problem with your dog.

 Should my dog sleep in my bed?